AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 If you want to have full control over the ability of the component to export images, or just don't want to use  AnyChart Server due to the security or accessibility concerns - just run Export Server in server mode on the server you control and trust.

 To run Export server in server mode set `server` as the first parameter.
 Host and port parameters are optional.
-The usual http web server is run, it receives POST requests and sends the result as a base64-line or as a Byte Array with the "File Transfer" header.
+The usual HTTP web server is run, it receives POST requests and sends the result as a base64-line or as a Byte Array with the "File Transfer" header.

 *When you stop the server, you must stop the PhantomJS process too.*